dataparallel-swift/swift-tracy/README.md

 # swift-tracy

-Swift integration for the Tracy profiler, a real-time, nanosecond-resolution, remote telemetry, hybrid instrumentation and sampling profile with a full-featured graphical interface for finding hot spots in profiled programs.
+Swift integration for the Tracy profiler, a real-time, nanosecond-resolution, remote telemetry, hybrid instrumentation and sampling profiler with a full-featured graphical interface for finding hot spots in profiled programs.

 https://github.com/wolfpld/tracy

 ## Important note

-Depending on the configuration Tracy may broadcast discovery packets to the local network and expose the data it collects in the background to the same network.
+Depending on the configuration, Tracy may broadcast discovery packets to the local network and expose the data it collects in the background to the same network.
 Collected traces may include source and assembly code as well.